jrpotter/fused-effects-exceptions/README.md

 -->

-This package provides `Control.Effect.Exception`, a module that wraps the [`Control.Exception`](http://hackage.haskell.org/package/base/docs/Control-Exception.html) API from `base` with the vocabulary provided by the [`fused-effects`](http://hackage.haskell.org/package/fused-effects) library.
+This fork provides `Control.Effect.Exception[.UnliftIO]`, a module that wraps the [`Control.Exception`](http://hackage.haskell.org/package/base/docs/Control-Exception.html) and [`UnliftIO.Exception`](https://hackage.haskell.org/package/unliftio-0.2.21.0/docs/UnliftIO-Exception.html) API from `base` with the vocabulary provided by the [`fused-effects`](http://hackage.haskell.org/package/fused-effects) library.
 These functions interact with GHC's support for dynamic exceptions, including functions like `catch` for exception handling and `bracket` for resource management.

 Please be aware that injudicious use of these functions may provoke surprising interactions with carriers that thread a monadic state as a parameter, à la the `Control.Carrier.State` types provided by `fused-effects`.
 For example, a function like `finally`, which does not thread any state from its body to its handler block, may discard state writes in cleanup handlers: